lilyhanhub/stock-analysis/README.md

 For more information about the dataset: [VBA_Challenge](/VBA_Challenge.xlsm)

 ## Results
-Below are the steps and comments of the refactored code.
+Below are the snippets of the refactored code.
 ```
  '1a) Create a ticker Index
         tickerIndex = 0